 This is a ridge ride that has more downhill than up as it encompasses the western 13 miles of cleared Fork Mountain Trail.
 It was once an old road that has constricted into a great singletrack.
 It's still possible to see the stones that were hand laid during the CCC days.

-As it follows the ridge, the trail travels through several rhododendron tunnels, so early June and the fall are some of the best times to ride.
+As it follows the ridge, the trail travels through several rhododendron tunnels, so June and the Fall are some of the best times to ride.
 The remote area has a quality of solitude and adventure.
 There's essentially no cell phone service or easy ways off the trail, so come prepared.

 As you pedal you may have the honor of seeing bear, wild turkey, deer and other species.
 Climbs are relatively short but can be punchy.
 The trail also features about six rock gardens for a nice rugged and technical feel.

 To access the top of this section of the Fork Mountain Trail, riders can pedal or shuttle Highway 39 and then take Bear Run Road